Constance M. Willemsen Breed Betterment Award

-Connie produced well over 100 champions, won many best in shows, judged, mentored and provided a template in high ethical standards by her behavior.
+Connie Willemsen produced well over 100 champions, won many best in shows, judged, mentored, and provided a template of high ethical standards by her behavior.
 Connie would never think of “stacking the deck” by entering substandard dogs along with the one she hoped would win.
-Besides that, she never interfered with the judges or any of the other competitors.
+Besides that she never interfered with the judges or any of the other competitors.
 Connie won her championships the old fashion and correct way—she earned it!
-She served the BTCA as a leader in canine health, volunteered or was chosen for various committees, was always ready to mentor, appointed as show chair many times and elected as its 6th president.
-As to canine health, in the 60’s, Connie cleared her entire line of retinal dysplasia.
-When copper toxicosis showed up in the breed, Connie again was again at the forefront in the fight to eliminate this genetic factor.
+She served the BTCA as a leader in canine health, volunteered or was chosen for various committees, was always ready to mentor, appointed as show chair many times, and elected as its 6th president.
+As to canine health, in the 1960’s Connie cleared her entire line of retinal dysplasia.
+When copper toxicosis showed up in the breed Connie again was at the forefront in the fight to eliminate this genetic factor.
 Her breeding program used only the best tested stock.

 In 1992, the first Willemsen Breed Betterment Award was presented.
 Those that have won this coveted honor are as follows: